 The contaminated air passes back through the system along return airways.
 In most cases, the concentration of contaminants is not allowed to exceed mandatory threshold limits imposed by Workplace Health and Safety Standard requirements.
 The return air (contaminated exhaust) eventually passes back to the surface via return airshaft(s), or through inclined or level drifts.
-This discharge of this air is through return air raises (RARs).
+This discharge of this air is through RARs.

-In the discussions with the internal committee the following details were provided101.
+In the discussions with the internal committee the following details were provided.